yassato/rNeighborQTL/README.md

 # rNeighborQTL (beta version)
-This is an R package to perform interval mapping for quantitative trait loci underlying neighbor effects.
+An R package for interval QTL mapping of neighbor effects.